Tyrese Haliburton NBA Preview vs. the Cavaliers

-Tyrese Haliburton and the Indiana Pacers take on the Cleveland Cavaliers at 7:30 PM ET on Saturday.
+The Indiana Pacers, with Tyrese Haliburton, face off versus the Cleveland Cavaliers at 7:00 PM ET on Friday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-Below, we break down Haliburton's stats and trends to help you find the most appealing prop bets.
+We're going to look at Haliburton's prop bets, using stats and trends to help you make good predictions.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.